Hey, fans and friends. This is an amazing record! I absolutely love it.

 I am not sure if this was the first record I ever listened to from Nightwish.
 But Dark Passion Play definitely beats everything out of the sky that the band produced so far.1)

-It is of course not only the frontwoman but here it needs to be noted that Anette Olzon really delivers on Dark Passion Play.
+It is of course not only the frontwoman who makes the difference.
+But here Anette Olzon really delivers.
 And this in spite of the hate that fans directed at her for the simple reason that the band chose her to replace Tarja Turunen.
 This undercurrent really came to the forefront when Imaginaerum saw the light of day with all its dire consequences.

 So, how to describe Dark Passion Play?

 Fast and furious in places true to Nightwish‘s past of Power and Symphonic Metal, guitar work reminiscent to what was displayed Once or Oceanborn for that matter.
 Other parts again coming across as soft and silky.

 The songwriting skills again took a leap forward on this album.
 The over-compression felt on their last album is almost forgotten.
 Mixing and mastering mainly on the high-quality side.
 The song structure of the tracks is well-executed, much clearer than on other Nightwish records.